Low Income Taxpayer Clinic

 Professor Isai Cortez directs the Low Income Taxpayer Clinic and supervises students' work.
 For more information about the Clinic's course or practice, contact Professor Cortez at firstname.lastname@example.org or 213.673.4831.

-Please note: PLITC does not handle transactional tax matters, back filing past year tax returns or current year tax return preparation.
+Please note: LITC does not handle transactional tax matters, back filing past year tax returns or current year tax return preparation.
 However, there are many local Volunteer Income Tax Assistance (VITA) sites that provide seasonal preparation of federal income tax returns and some may be able to file back years.
 The IRS has also provided a locator tool.